MessaoudZouikri/bufferedThresholdPanel/README.md

 retains its previous value rather than jumping immediately.
-This path-dependent mechanism—referred to as *hysteresis* and formalised in a time-series framework by Li et al. (2015)—captures real-world dynamics such as economic growth and development processes shaped by institutional-quality traps and natural resource dependence, in which regime transitions occur gradually rather than instantaneously.
+This path-dependent mechanism—referred to as *hysteresis* and formalised in a time-series framework by Li et al. (2015)—captures real-world dynamics such as economic growth and development processes shaped by institutional-quality and natural resource dependence traps, in which regime transitions occur gradually rather than instantaneously.

 ## Key Features